vlrfsg/vlrfsasm/readme.txt

 6. Built-in functions
   Function name: size of result
   Arguments shorter than result are extended automatically with 0 on left.
-  Address and size are in byte and not bit.
+  Address and file size are in byte.
   Concatenate: sum of arguments
   >  (' A B ...)
   Add: size of argument A